Masters of Accounting Degree Programs

 Below, we interview Amy Dunbar, Director of the University of Connecticut’s Master of Science in Accounting Program.

-Approximately 13 percent of all graduate students are taking business programs entirely online, according to 2007-2008 data from the U.S. Department of Education, and business programs are the most popular graduate concentrations for entirely online formats.
-If you are seeking an online Master of Accountancy (MAcc), your options may be limited.
-While several programs exist, finding an ideal program in your preferred specialty may take some searching.
+Approximately 25 percent of all graduate students are taking business programs entirely online, according to 2014 data from the U.S. Department of Education, and business programs are the most popular graduate concentrations for entirely online formats.
+When you’re weighing your options for an online Master of Accountancy (MAcc), finding the right program should start with deciding on a preferred specialty even before beginning your search, whether it’s taxation, data analytics, assurance or valuation.
+Whether it’s a general MAcc or one in a specialized track, if you’ve completed a standard 120-credit bachelor’s program it will easily earn you the additional 30 credits you need to sit for the CPA exam.

 If your goal is to prepare for the CPA or other certification exam, then you want to be sure to choose a quality program.
 Check the program’s accreditation status through the U.S. Department of Education.